wen1225/Object-Detection-Project/README.md

 Instead of typing the entire .sh file one by one, press tab to have everything typed out for you; with the condition that you're in the directory that has that file (In our case, it's in Downloads)

  Step 3
- - Install Tensorflow by folowing the instructions under "Tensorflow CPU"
+ - Install Tensorflow by following the instructions under "Tensorflow CPU"
    > We didn't choose to go with "Tensorflow GPU" due to hardware limitations.

    > The part where it says, "Once you have activated your virtual environment, the name of the environment should be displayed..." doesn't apply to us since we're not using Windows.